GodBaap/GodBaap/README.md

 <h2> About Arpan⚡:</h2>

 I'm an Under-Graduate Student living in Asansol, WB, India.
-Outside Tech, I love to play cricket & chess enjoy music and explore nature outdoors.
+Outside Tech, I love to play cricket & chess, enjoy music, cooking and explore nature outdoors.
 If you are around somewhere near me, drop an email and let's catch-up over Coffee!

 <h2>📫 How to reach me:</h2>